ImperialCollegeLondon/pyrealm/CONTRIBUTING.md

 ## Development components

-### Code development
+### Contributing code

-All code development is through this Github repository.
-The basic process is shown below but the main thing to stress is **communication**.
-We are keen to engage with new contributors and to help get new code into `pyrealm` in the smoothest possible way.
+All code contributions are added to `pyrealm` through this Github repository.
+You might want to help fix an existing bug or add a requested feature or have your own ideas to add to `pyrealm`.
+Whatever you want to do the first, thing is to open a new issue or post on an existing issue and start a conversation with the other developers.
+We are really keen to engage with new contributors and to help get new code into `pyrealm` in the smoothest possible way.

-* Create an issue on Github describing the change to be made.
-* Use the issue interface to generate a branch for the issue.
-* Commit your changes on that branch.
-* Create a pull request from that branch onto `develop`.
-* Request a review from other package developers.
-* Respond to reviews until the pull request is approved.
-* Merge to `develop`.

-The `pyrealm` package uses `mypy` to provide static type checking.

 See the [code development page](docs/source/development/code_development.md) for more details.